NatoBoram/lmgtfy/README.md

-# lmgtfy
+# LMGTFY

-Let me Google that for you
+A _Let Me Google That For You_ clone that's open source and doesn't track you when you share it.